Japan votes for lower house; Abe's party seen headed for win

 Oct.
 22, 2017

-TOKYO (AP) — Voting in a general election started Sunday that would most likely hand Prime Minister Shinzo Abe's right-wing ruling coalition a victory and possibly close to a two-thirds majority in parliament.
+TOKYO (AP) — Japanese are voting in a general election that will most likely hand Prime Minister Shinzo Abe's ruling coalition a majority in parliament.

-Up for grabs are 465 seats in the more powerful lower house, which chooses the prime minister.
+Up for grabs Sunday are 465 seats in the more powerful lower house, which chooses the prime minister.
+Abe dissolved the chamber less than a month ago, apparently judging that the political environment turned in his favor.

-Media polls have indicated voters are passively choosing Abe's government despite its railroading of unfavorable bills and cronyism scandals, seeing it as a safer choice over an opposition with little or unknown track records.
+Media polls have indicated voters see Abe's government, despite recent scandals including his own, as a safer choice over an opposition with uncertain track records.